Fournoi Korseon: Transportation

 Transportation is often interrupted during the winter period (mostly from November to April) due to bad weather, mainly strong winds.
 The rest of the year regular links with the islands of Ikaria and Samos (by boat only) is available.
 Since 2008 a ferry coming from Samos reaches Athens stopping also in Icaria and Paros.

 Archaeology

-Archaeologist discovered a ship graveyard off the coast of the Fourni Islands, with 53 ships.
-It contains wrecks dating from the 4th century BC through the 19th century AD.
-In 2018, archaeologists discovered five additional vessels, bringing the total number of ships found there to 58.
-The newly discovered ships rest in shallow waters and show signs of damage from fishing nets and plunderers, the archaeological team also found cargoes of amphoras that carried wine, oil, and other foods, and a load of terracotta lamps dating to the 2nd century AD.
-The lamps were made in Corinthian workshops, and bear the names of the artisans who crafted them, Octavius and Lucius.
+A shallow-water ship graveyard containing nearly 60 ships lies off Fournoi.
+Although the site had been plundered and damaged, amphorae as well as a shipment of 2nd-century CE Corinthian terracotta lamps were recovered from some of the ships.